-While I don’t have a problem with Ellen Page’s performance – far from it, in fact – the main problem her character has concerns sympathy.
+While I don’t have a problem with Elliot Page’s performance – far from it, in fact – the main problem his character has concerns sympathy.
 Make no mistake, Jodie is a likeable character, but any sympathy the audience is going to have for her is mostly in response to the terrible things that constantly happen to her.
 Meaningful conflict is vital to any good story, and while the game doesn’t really go too far when it comes to putting Jodie through the wringer, these trials and tribulations ultimately overshadow her character.
 Though she’s not one-dimensional, I find her actual personality somewhat difficult to parse.

 One reason has to do with how many of these moments are only made possible through sheer stupidity.
 Many people in this game treat Jodie with no respect whatsoever despite knowing of her powers.
-The teens in particular know about them, making their attempts to “burn the witch” cross the threshold from your everyday garden variety of idiocy and into a total lack of basic survival instincts.
+The teens in particular know about them, making their attempts to “burn the witch” cross the threshold from your everyday, garden-variety idiocy and into a total lack of basic survival instincts.
 A lot of these scenarios exist for the purpose of showcasing the various horrible ways in which Aiden can terrify or execute these people, but most of them could’ve been avoided had the people she interacted with acted like normal human beings.
 There is one character in particular whom Aiden never harms entirely because he is consistently friendly and helpful to Jodie.
 One might assume the people who hate her would at least avoid tormenting her so as to not invoke Aiden’s wrath, but this isn’t the case.
 It’s ironic how a drama that takes place in the real world, albeit with supernatural elements, stretches the suspension of disbelief far further than most fantasy titles.